Jacky93Chung/MajorProject/proposal.md

     - Able to select whatever Grid Size the user wants
     - Able to select whatever Ratio of Bomb to No Bomb the user wants

-- Sound when mouse clicks
+- Sound when mouse digs a square

 - Make the Game display nicer